Lead Mosque, Berat

 The Lead Mosque (Xhamia e Plumbit; Kurşun Camii), also known as the Izgurli Mosque, is a mosque located in the city of Berat, in the Berat County, south-central Albania.
 The mosque is named from the lead coating of its sphere-shaped domes.
-The mosque was designated as a Cultural Monument of Albania.
+It was designated as a Cultural Monument of Albania and forms part of the Historic Centres of Berat and Gjirokastër, designated as a UNESCO World Heritage Site in 2005.